 Temperature

 Autumn sage should be grown in USDA Hardiness Zones 7 – 11.
-It is extremely cold-hardy down to around 0°F. However, it suffers from heat stress once the temperatures hit 110℉ and should not be planted in the hottest spots in your yard.
+It is extremely cold-hardy down to around 0°F. However, it suffers from heat stress once the temperature hits 110℉ and should not be planted in the hottest spots in your yard.

 Sun Exposure

-Autumn sage does best in full sun or part shade.
-It will struggle with either reflected sun or full shade.
+Autumn sage does best in morning full sun part or part shade.
+It will struggle with either reflected sun, full shade, or full sun all day.
+In the summer, afternoon shade is almost a must.

 Size and Growth Rate